-The decrease in unit volume in the United States was primarily due to a decline in local meat production in 2009, which in turn resulted in lower sales of the Company's fresh meat packaging products.
-The decrease in unit volume in Latin America was primarily due to market factors in Brazil.
-Recent credit constraints experienced by Brazilian meat processors and, to a lesser extent, a decline in European imports of Brazilian beef, attributable to weak economic conditions in Europe, resulted in lower sales of the Company's fresh meat packaging products.
+The decrease in unit volume in the United States was primarily due to the favorable impact of accelerated buying in the second quarter of 2008 prior to the Company's enterprise software launch in the United States on July 1, 2008 and, to a lesser extent, a decline in local meat production in 2009, which in turn resulted in lower sales of the Company's Food Packaging products.
+The decrease in unit volume in Europe was primarily due to lower equipment sales, reflecting weak regional economic conditions.